scp756-221/course-site/docs/a7/page.md

 ### Running the CI tests on GitHub

 In this case, every test passed, so we can proceed to commit the updates and push them to GitHub.
-You can do this any way you prefer, using command-line Git, GitHub Desktop, or Visual Studio Code.
-We'll show how to do it using the command line.
+You can do this any way you prefer&mdash;using command-line Git, GitHub Desktop, or Visual Studio Code.
+We'll show  the command line here below.
 Recall that Git push operations are performed from your **host OS's** command line, not the tools container:

 ~~~bash
 c756-exer $ git add s2/v1.1/app.py